5 Days in Paris Itinerary – Ultimate Paris Travel Guide

 Day 3 in Paris: Day trip to Versailles

-Every Paris travel guide you ever look at will include a day trip to Versailles, and with good reason.
+Every Paris travel guide you look at will include a day trip to Versailles, and with good reason.
 So with 5 days in Paris, I’d definitely recommend a visit!
 This Palace will have you in awe as you walk through history.

 Did you know Versailles was originally a hunting lodge used by King Louis XIII?
-It was King Louis XIV who built Versailles into the huge palace you see today, and boy did Marie Antoinette and King Louie have good taste!
+It was King Louis XIV who built Versailles into the huge palace you see today, and boy, did Marie Antoinette and King Louie have good taste!

 Getting To Versailles